 San Diego has mild year-round climate and an abundance of terrain from desert to beaches and mountains.
 Walks and hikes are a great way to enjoy the region off the beaten path while burning calories, increasing body strength, improving balance and reducing stress.

 If you’re a beginner hiker, try these five easy trails that are short, flat and well-maintained.
 As you increase your strength and stamina, you might try more advanced trails to challenge your physical fitness.
-The San Diego County Parks and Recreation website offers a place to start; many other sites offer searchable comprehensive databases of hiking trails across the country.
+The San Diego County Parks and Recreation website offers a place to start; many other sites offer searchable comprehensive databases of hiking trails across the county.

 Put on your comfortable hiking shoes, pack a water bottle and try one of these five beginner hiking trails in San Diego: